 - ·Height: 24 inches

 The Manneken Pis may be more popular than many other statues we have listed here, but it deserves the last spot because it is also one of the most overrated statues in the World.
 Manneken Pis literally translates to a little pissing man, and by little, it means just 24 inches.
 Many people are unable to find the statue when they reach the spot.
 Those who return without finding it are considered luckier than those who find it only to be utterly disappointed.

 Still, it is considered a national landmark as there are several legends attached to it.
-While some tell a story of a boy who urinated on the enemies to save the city, others believe the tale of a lost boy and found pissing in the garden.
+While some tell a story of a boy who urinated on the enemies to save the city, others believe it represents the tale of a lost boy found peeing in a garden.

 The original bronze statue rests safely in the Brussels City Museum after several attempts of vandalism.
-However, a replica still stands pissing in the fountain near the Grand Palace.
+However, a replica still stands urinating in the fountain near the Grand Palace.